dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware.md

 [!code-csharp[Main](middleware/sample/Culture/Startup.cs?name=snippet1&highlight=5)]

 Middleware should follow the [Explicit Dependencies Principle](http://deviq.com/explicit-dependencies-principle/) by exposing its dependencies in its constructor.
 Middleware is constructed once per *application lifetime*.
 See *Per-request dependencies* below if you need to share services with middleware within a request.

-Use the [`UseMiddleware<T>`](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.builder.usemiddlewareextensions#methods_summary) extensions to inject services directly into their constructors.
+Middleware can resolve their dependencies from dependency injection through constructor parameters. [`UseMiddleware<T>`](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.builder.usemiddlewareextensions#methods_summary) can also accept additional parameters directly.

 ### Per-request dependencies